RobertTylman/TuneBoy/SYSTEM_MANUAL.md

 $$

 **Result**: There are over **144,000** unique "randomized seeds" available at the press of a button.
-*Note: This number increases into the millions if you consider the manual permutations of Tempo, Transpose, and Mutes.*
+*Note: This number explodes into the millions if you consider the manual permutations of Tempo, Transpose, and Mutes.*

 ### Total Musical Possibilities
 Since the **Melody** and **Rhythm** are procedurally generated in real-time and technically infinite (never looping exactly the same way twice), the actual number of possible audio output streams is **Infinite**.